 Finding artwork is one of the most fundamental tasks in interior design.
 Art in the interior conveys emotions, sets the atmosphere, and makes the space truly individual.
 For some decorators, it’s the art that brings all the ingredients together.

 Unless you’re a curator, gallery owner, or artist, buying art can be tricky.
 Perhaps you are worried about choosing the right colors or sizes to suit your space.
 Trying to decide whether to choose a traditional piece or an abstract canvas.
 Here are some tips to help you make your choice.

-An essential technical moment when choosing a work is the assessment of the space itself, where it will be located.
+2 Evaluate space An essential technical moment when choosing a work is the assessment of the space itself, where it will be located.
 If you’re planning to hang a painting above a sofa on a large open wall, you’ll need a larger painting, or conversely, many smaller pieces to fill the space.
 If you make a mistake with the size and choose something too small, it may not look quite appropriate.
 When it comes to home decor, there are a few rules that you might find helpful.
 It is best to use a neutral floor and furniture in the interior.
-If this principle is applied to all decorative elements in general, then the room will turn out to be soft in its atmosphere.
-If the piece “speaks” to you, buy it and adjust the space for it later.